-There are a few easy steps a restaurant owner can take to prepare its restaurant for the annual financial statement audit.
+There are a few easy steps a restaurant owner can take when preparing financial statements.
 When auditors arrive for fieldwork, it’s important that the staff be knowledgeable and prepared for the process so that the auditors can get in and out as quickly as possible.
-Reviewing the process and individual steps ahead of the audit will minimize interruptions to day-to-day operations and alleviate back-office staff’s concerns about having the proper documentation and related materials ready when requested by the audit team.
-Below is a list of steps to follow which can get the team as prepared as possible for the audit work.
+Reviewing the process and individual steps ahead of the financial audit will minimize interruptions to day-to-day operations and alleviate back-office staff’s concerns about having the proper documentation and related materials ready when requested by the audit team.
+Below is a list of audit preparation steps to follow which can get the team as prepared as possible for the work.

 Address Accounting and IT Issues Before the Audit Commences

 Restaurants have unique accounting concerns to be aware of, and address, in a timely manner.
 Being aware of the issues allows you to know whether a potential issue exists and gives you the time to seek consultation with your auditors so the issue is addressed timely.
 The following accounting issues are common to the industry.